 The Investment Manager evaluates and applies values and norms based screening to implement exclusions.
 To support this screening, it relies on third party provider(s) who identify an issuer's participation in or the revenue which they derive from activities that are inconsistent with the values and norms based screens.
 The list of screens applied that may result in exclusions can be found on the Management Company's Website (www.jpmorganassetmanagement.lu).

-The Sub-Fund systematically includes ESG analysis in its investment decisions on at least 90% of securities purchased.
+The Sub-Fund systematically includes ESG analysis in its investment decisions on at least 75% of non-investment grade and emerging market sovereign and 90% of investment grade securities purchased.